 What is Calamares made of

-Calamares is mostly written in C++17, with Qt 5 (5.9 or later) as general purpose library and UI toolkit.
+Calamares is mostly written in C++17, with Qt (5 or 6) as general purpose library and UI toolkit.

 Calamares is modular by design, and Python 3 was chosen as the main scripting language.
 The Python 3 interface is implemented with Boost.Python, and all Calamares configuration is done in YAML.